Konstantinas Olšauskas: Back in Lithuania

 Olšauskas returned to Lithuania in spring 1919.
 He became a prelate and chaplain of Kaunas Cathedral.
 He returned to the Saulė Society as chairman and helped finding funding for the various Lithuanian schools – now that government permission was not an issue, the society organized gymnasiums in Kaunas and Telšiai and 11 pro-gymnasiums in Biržai, Utena, Ukmergė, etc. To address the shortage of qualified teachers, the society organized two-year pedagogical courses in Jurbarkas, Utena, Žagarė, Vilkija.
 After the coup d'état of 1926, authoritarian regime of President Antanas Smetona began limiting and nationalizing private Catholic schools in an effort to weaken the opposition, including the Lithuanian Christian Democratic Party.
 Olšauskas campaigned against such government actions and harshly criticized Smetona.

-Together with others, in 1913, he purchased a manor in (a total of 600 ha).
+Together with others, in 1913, he purchased a manor in Laukžemė (a total of 600 ha).
 He retained a piece of the manor and had a sawmill that employed 10 people.
 He was one of the shareholders of the Trade and Industry Bank of Lithuania, established by Martynas Yčas and other prominent Lithuanians, that went bankrupt in 1927.
 In 1922, Olšauskas and others established Galybė (might), a company that envisioned hydroelectric power plants on the Neris and Neman Rivers.
 In February 1923, its capital was 2.5 million litas.
-To raise further capital, Olšauskas and engineer traveled to United States and sold shares for about $50,000.
+To raise further capital, Olšauskas and engineer Vladas Pauliukonis traveled to United States and sold shares for about $50,000.
 The company, however, failed to obtain concessions from the Lithuanian government.
 After the death of his brother Paulius, Olšauskas disputed the inheritance with his sister-in-law.